imankasthuri/active_directory_group_policy_lab/README.md

 ```
 <img width="1135" height="823" alt="image" src="https://github.com/user-attachments/assets/098ec0e7-3587-4d9b-a9cc-fcf61f83ad2a" />

-- The screenshot and PowerShell code above show how to list users from Active Directory.
-The Get-ADUser cmdlet is used with a filter to select all users, and the -ResultSetSize 100 parameter limits the output to 100 users.
-This is especially useful in larger domains to prevent flooding the console with too many results at once, making it easier to read and manage the output.
+- This PowerShell script imports the Active Directory module and lists up to 100 AD users.
+It retrieves key properties including Name, UserPrincipalName, Enabled status, and LastLogon.
+Limiting the result set to 100 users prevents overwhelming the console in larger domains, making the output easier to review and manage.

 ```powershell
 # Import the active directory module